-LABEL DESCRIPTION Enable Stateless Address Auto- configuration (SLAAC) Select this to enable IPv6 stateless auto-configuration on the Zyxel Device.
-The Zyxel Device will generate an IPv6 address itself from a prefix obtained from an IPv6 router in the network.
-Link-Local Address This displays the IPv6 link-local address and the network prefix that the Zyxel Device generates itself for the LAN interface.
-IPv6 Address/Prefix Length Enter the IPv6 address and the prefix length for the LAN interface if you want to use a static IP address.
+LABEL DESCRIPTION IPv6 Address/Prefix Length Enter the IPv6 address and the prefix length for the LAN interface if you want to use a static IP address.
 This field is optional.
 The prefix length indicates what the left-most part of the IP address is the same for all computers in the network, that is, the network address.
 Gateway Enter the IPv6 address of the default outgoing gateway using colon (:) hexadecimal notation.
 Metric Enter the priority of the gateway (if any) on the LAN interface.
 The Zyxel Device decides which gateway to use based on this priority.
 The lower the number, the higher the priority.
 If two or more gateways have the same priority, the Zyxel Device uses the one that was configured first.
 Enter zero to set the metric to 1024 for IPv6.
 DHCPv6 Client Select this option to set the Zyxel Device to act as a DHCPv6 client.
 DUID This field displays the DHCP Unique IDentifier (DUID) of the Zyxel Device, which is unique and used for identification purposes when the Zyxel Device is exchanging DHCPv6 messages with others.
-See Appendix B on page 259 for more information.
+See Appendix B on page 271 for more information.
 Request Address Select this option to get an IPv6 address from the DHCPv6 server.
 DHCPv6 Request Options Select the following DHCPv6 options to determine what additional information to get from the DHCPv6 server.
 DNS Server Select this option to obtain the IP address of the DNS server.
 NTP Server Select this option to obtain the IP address of the NTP server.
 Apply Click Apply to save your changes back to the Zyxel Device.
 Reset Click Reset to return the screen to its last-saved settings.

-Table 34 Configuration > Network > IP Setting (continued)
+Table 35 Configuration > Network > IP Setting (continued)